” He divided the sea,

 and he made the waters to stand as an heap”

-Practical salinity of samples become sophisticated deriving physical parameter, which provides the highest precision method in oceanography measurements.
+The practical salinity of samples becomes a sophisticated deriving physical parameter, which provides the highest precision method in oceanography measurements.

 I have been working for many years in the field of oceanography instrumentation and metrology and this is my experience I want to share.